tldr-pages/tldr/pages/linux/pacman-query.md

 > See also: `pacman`.
 > More information: <https://manned.org/pacman.8>.

-- List installed packages and versions:
+- [Q]uery the local package database and list installed packages and versions:

 `pacman -Q`